 *Controlled substances are not allowed in the collection bins per State and Federal Laws.

 Read an article that appeared in the Nov-Dec 2012 issue of California Special District Magazine featuring the West County Wastewater District and it's participation in the program.
-For more information view the How to Safely Dispose of Unwanted Household Medications brochure or contact Nicole Forte or call 510-215-3121.
+For more information view the How to Safely Dispose of Unwanted Household Medications brochure or call 510-215-3121.